 Also, remember to notify your insurance agent about the new car to get the policy transferred from the old one.

-In the end, it might be worth it if you have your heart set on a very specific car with a very specific list of features and options.
+In the end, an out of town purchase is worth it if you have your heart set on a very specific car with a very specific list of features and options.